top of page

 Research Scientist

-I'm a postdoctoral associate at the MIT EAPS department.
-I work with Dr. Julien de Wit in the framework of the SPECULOOS project.
-I manage operations and do scientific exploitation of the SPECULOOS North facility.
-I have taken part in the TRAPPIST project, which is a prototype of the SPECULOOS project.
-Throughout my work in this project I took part in the discovery of TRAPPIST-1 exoplanets and consequent follow-up observations with ground-based optical and IR telescopes.
-I have also worked on the detection and characterization of new transiting gas giant exoplanets around solar-type stars in the context of the WASP and GPX wide-field surveys.
+I am a Research Scientist at the MIT Department of Earth, Atmospheric, and Planetary Sciences (EAPS).
+I collaborate with Prof. Julien de Wit on the SPECULOOS project, where I oversee operations and conduct scientific exploitation at the SPECULOOS North facility.
+Previously, I was involved in the TRAPPIST project, which served as a precursor to SPECULOOS, participating in the discovery of the TRAPPIST-1 exoplanets and subsequent follow-up observations with ground-based optical and infrared telescopes.
+My work also extended to the detection and characterization of new transiting gas giants around solar-type stars within the WASP and GPX wide-field surveys.
+Currently, I work on the search for Solar System objects using synthetic tracking techniques in data from both ground-based and space-based observatories, including HST and JWST.

 Contact Information: